Updated: Jan 13

-As you may or may not know, I've been working on writing a book for the past two years.
+As you may or may not know, I've been working on writing a book (available now!) for the past two years.
 I've been interviewing people from all over the world on what advice they would give their younger selves.

 The idea is to create a resource for Generation Z that helps them live successful lives.
 I believe success tools and positive mentors should be accessible to all, not just those born into a supportive family.

 I have a ton of interviews sitting around, waiting for me to edit or actually do something with.
 I thought I'd share one with with you today.